InfosecMatter/Minimalistic-offensive-security-tools/README.md

-# Minimalistic offensive / attack tools
+# Minimalistic offensive security tools

 A repository of tools for pentesting of restricted and isolated environments.